moulikazama/LinearRegresion_ML/README.md

 # rainfallindia
-predicting rainfall in india using ml
+predicting rainfall in india using multi linear regression